 - The Paddling Center (Shingle Creek)

 - Wekiva Island (Wekiva River)

 - Rainbow River (Ocala area)

 - Calema Rentals on the Banana River (Cocoa Beach area)

 By the way if you love spending time in Florida's nature check out these things to do at Wekiva Island or our favorite outdoor adventures in Orlando.

 King's Landing (Rock Springs)

-King's Landing in Apopka is another one of my favorites.
+King's Landing in Apopka is a kayaker's paradise!
 Picture a crystal-clear, stunning waterway that weaves past large oaks draped in Spanish moss.
 For $69 for an entire afternoon of fun ($49 for a single kayak), you’ll definitely need to put this on your list.
 You can also save a few bucks renting a canoe instead of a kayak.